-The governance framework comprises the systems and processes, culture and values, by which the Council is directed and controlled including activities through which the Council accounts to, engages with and leads its communities.
-It enables the Council to monitor the achievement of its strategic objectives and to consider whether those objectives have led to the delivery of appropriate services and cost effective services.
+The governance framework comprises the systems and processes, and culture and values, by which the authority is directed and controlled including activities through which it accounts to, engages with and leads its communities.
+It enables the authority to monitor the achievement of its strategic objectives and to consider whether those objectives have led to the delivery of appropriate, cost effective services.